hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

-The Pit Fighter Warband may decide to send in one or more of their own fighters to fight the captive, if the Pit Fighter wins he gains +2 Experience, the Warband gets all the Captive’s armor and weapons +50gc, if the Pit Fighter loses then roll to see whether he is dead or injured as normal (ignore all following results: Robbed, Captured, Hardened, Sold to the Pits and Survives Against the Odds), he will not lose his armor or weapons, the Captive will get the 50 GC and the +2 Experience when he wins.
+The Pit Fighter Warband may decide to send in one or more of their own fighters to fight the captive, if the Pit Fighter wins he gains +2 Experience, the Warband gets all the Captive’s armour and weapons +50gc, if the Pit Fighter loses then roll to see whether he is dead or injured as normal (ignore all following results: Robbed, Captured, Hardened, Sold to the Pits and Survives Against the Odds), he will not lose his armour or weapons, the Captive will get the 50 GC and the +2 Experience when he wins.
 If the Captive wins the audience decides whether he gains his freedom.
 Roll a D6 on a 4+ the audience raise their thumbs and he is free.
 A 1-3